MarceloPrado/flash-calendar/README.md

 # @marceloterreiro/flash-calendar

-This is the monorepo for Flash Calendar, an incredibly fast and flexible way of building calendars in React Native.
+This is the monorepo for Flash Calendar, an incredibly fast and flexible library to build calendars in React Native.

 ## Contributing